Like father, like son.

 Nakagawa has three children with his wife, who is currently battling cancer, according to the magazine.
-He assumed the post as vice-minister in August of last year.
 His father, Hidenao Nakagawa, is a former chief secretary of the LDP.

 The elder Nakagawa is also known for problems with women.
 In 2000, he resigned as Chief Cabinet Secretary over dubious connections to a right-wing group and an alleged affair with a hostess, aged in her 20s, from a high-end club in the Ginza entertainment area of Tokyo.
 After Nakagawa impregnated her, he reportedly lied in supplying his name on a document for her to get an abortion.

 The junior Nakagawa cited “personal matters” as his reason for stepping down from his post with METI on April 18.
 “I am truly filled with feelings of sorrow for hurting her,” he wrote on Facebook of the mistress who leaked the story to Shincho.
 “I am deeply sorry for my lack of moral responsibility.”
 Three days later, he announced that he would be quitting the Liberal Democratic Party.

 Source: “Hawai no ‘jukon’ shashin de ippatsu jinin!”
 Shukan Shincho (Apr.
 27, pages 26-30)